wolfgangs-code/AfterCoffee/README.md

 To quickly turn [Windows Terminal theme](https://windowsterminalthemes.dev) JSON into valid CSS, use this Regex Replace-with:

 Replace `"  "([a-z]*)": "(#\w*)",?"` with `"--$1: $2;"`

+#### Common Problems
+If your installation only outputs a blank page, check if `mb_strlen()` is enabled.
+If not, Parsedown cannot run, and AfterCoffee cannot run at all.
+Enable it.